-If you are certain that you have been hacked, experts suggest the following steps:
+If you are certain you have been hacked, experts suggest the following steps:

-- Change passwords on all online accounts to which you still have access, securing them as quickly as possible;
+- Change passwords on all online accounts to which you still have access, securing them quickly;

-- Ensure you have secured your main email account, changed the password, implemented a recovery email, and enabled Two-Factor Authentication;
+- Secure your main email account, change the password, implement a recovery email and enable Two-Factor Authentication;

 - Inform your friends and family members you have been hacked to ensure they are not, in turn, scammed by the hackers now pretending to be you;